Flu vaccines are now available. Get the details here >>

 Video and telephone visits

-We now offer telemedicine options that allow you visit your provider at The Portland Clinic by video and/or phone for many health issues, from the convenience of your own home.
+We offer telemedicine options that allow you visit your provider at The Portland Clinic by video and/or phone for many health issues, from the convenience of your own home.
 Rest assured that our telemedicine capabilities are safe and secure.
-We use a HIPAA-compliant version of Zoom – video visits with us are not recorded, and all video/audio is encrypted.
+Video visits with us are not recorded, and all video/audio is encrypted.
 Our goal, always, is to keep both you and your information safe.
 Most insurances cover telemedicine visits the same as a regular office visit.

 To schedule an appointment, please call 503-223-3113.